electron/electron/docs/api/breaking-changes.md

 ```

-# Planned Breaking API Changes (3.0)
+# Breaking API Changes (3.0)

-The following list includes the breaking API changes planned for Electron 3.0.
+The following list includes the breaking API changes in Electron 3.0.

 ## `app`